acmesh-official/acme.sh/dnsapi/README.md

 ## 66. Use UltraDNS API

+UltraDNS is a paid for service that provides DNS, as well as Web and Mail forwarding (as well as reporting, auditing, and advanced tools).

+More information can be found here: https://www.security.neustar/lp/ultra20/index.html

+The REST API documentation for this service is found here: https://portal.ultradns.com/static/docs/REST-API_User_Guide.pdf

 Set your UltraDNS User name, and password; these would be the same you would use here:

 https://portal.ultradns.com/ - or if you create an API only user, that username and password would be better utilized.